SKindij/React-Redux-Knowledge-Base/Components/README.md

 &emsp;**A React component** is a piece of code that represents a reusable part of a user interface. **Components** are the building blocks of React applications.
 They are reusable, modular, and encapsulate the functionality and behavior of a specific part of the user interface.

-&emsp;Most React apps have many small components, and everything loads into the main **App component**.

 ## JSX syntax

 + it is not separate language, but rather syntax extension that gets transformed into regular JavaScript by compiler (such as Babel) before being executed in browser;